 - 721/2 Advanced Spiritual Direction I&II (1+1 SH)

 - A minimum of 9SH of Mentored Ministry (MM) credits are required for the MDiv; a maximum of 15SH of MM may be earned.

-- A minimum of 3SH of the Mentored Ministry credits shall be earned in a congregational context.
+- Normally, a minimum of 3SH of the Mentored Ministry credits shall be earned in a congregational context.
 This is typically achieved through Formation in Ministry.
 Students in the MDiv Pastoral Ministry Track shall earn a minimum of 6SH of MM credit in the congregational context.

 - Formation in Ministry (6SH) is to be taken in the middle phase of a student’s seminary program.
 A prerequisite is Formation in God’s Story I&II and approval of degree candidacy.